Sculptor (album)

 Sculptor is the third studio album by Australian indie folk band Luluc.
 It was released on 13 July 2018, under Sub Pop.

 Critical reception

 Sculptor was met with "generally favourable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78, based on 11 reviews.
-Aggregator Album of the Year gave the release a 74 out of 100 based on a critical consensus of 10 reviews.